YashPat22/YashPat22/README.md

 <h1 align="center">Hi 👋, I'm Yash Patawari Jain</h1>
-<h3 align="center">An apprentice diving into the field of Machine Learning, studying at Carnegie Mellon University</h3>
+<h3 align="center">An apprentice diving into the field of Machine Learning, Working as an AI Engineer</h3>

-- 🔭 I’m currently working on **Large Language Models and its evaluation**
+- 🔭 I’m currently working on **Agentic AI frameworks and building applications**

 - 🌱 I’m currently learning **Generative AI and MLOps**